E. M. Carroll: Other media

-Reviews
+Reception

-Articles at CBR have described Carroll as a "webcomics wunderkind" and "a master of atmosphere and mood".
-They have called Carroll's webcomics "deliciously dark", praising their "vibrant colors, exquisite pacing, and genuinely creepy, genuinely bleak stories of murder and monstrousness".
-The magazine Room said of their work, "Beautiful, yet delicately sinister, fairy-tale comics evoke a feeling of isolation that twists into suspense as the reader clicks and scrolls through a horror story and that lingers in the mind long after the final panel."
-It also highlighted themes of isolation and guilt that appear throughout their work, as well as their preference for ambiguous endings.
+Articles at CBR have described Carroll as a "webcomics wunderkind" and "a master of atmosphere and mood."
+They have praising Carroll's "vibrant colors, exquisite pacing, and genuinely creepy, genuinely bleak stories of murder and monstrousness."
+The magazine Room said of their work: "Beautiful, yet delicately sinister, fairy-tale comics evoke a feeling of isolation that twists into suspense as the reader clicks and scrolls through a horror story and that lingers in the mind long after the final panel."
 Paste Magazine called their comic The Hole the Fox Did Make one of the best webcomics of 2014.

-The critic Joe McCulloch said of Carroll's His Face All Red, “Even in the late ’80s, guys like Stephen Bissette were developing forums like Taboo which were specifically designed to counteract the traditionalism of comics horror … ‘His Face All Red’ seemed a break from that when it hit me.
-And it hit a lot of people.”

 Carroll's 2019 book, When I Arrived at the Castle, received positive reviews.
-The Comics Journal said that Carrol has an "incredible capacity to scare" and that "while there is a moral, Carroll deftly avoids moralizing.
-At no point does [Carroll] offer a neat resolution—the victimizer is condemned, of course, but the victim is not necessarily absolved completely."
-A review for Women Write About Comics called it a "dark, delicious fantasy" and said, "It’s the kind of story that needs multiple readings, not because it’s confusing, but because there's so much to unravel, so much thematic detail to sift through."
-PopMatters rated it 8 out of 10, and said that "Carroll's style remains familiar: deceptively cartoonish figures that evoke a children's picture book despite the puddles of blood oozing into the gutters.
-Not that there are many gutters.
-Carroll prefers ever-changing layouts that only rarely provide traditional panels or grids."
+The Comics Journal said that Carrol has an "incredible capacity to scare" and that "while there is a moral, Carroll deftly avoids moralizing."
+A review for WomenWriteAboutComics called it a "dark, delicious fantasy" and said: "It's the kind of story that needs multiple readings, not because it's confusing, but because there's so much to unravel, so much thematic detail to sift through."
+PopMatters rated it 8 out of 10.

+Their 2023 release A Guest in the House was likewise positively received, earning a starred review from Booklist.
+The Comics Journal hailed the graphic novel as "a resounding success of horror in the medium of comics" that "goes beyond the many preconceived notions of the genre to explore identity, isolation, [and] what it means to belong."
+The Beat, calling it "one of the best comics of the year," observed a "strong plot with tonal and atmospheric visual choices so subtle, many readers might not know what the cartoonist is up to, not technically, but they sure will feel the effects."
+A more mixed review from NPR held that the book was "an impressively long and gorgeous volume that delivers an uncanny, wild ride" but that the "mechanics of its plot are a bit more unsteady."
+The book was listed as one of the "best Canadian comics of 2023" by the CBC and one of the "notable books of 2023" by The New York Times.